dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + “Create with the heart; build with the mind.” ― Criss Jami, Killosophy

++ “A genius is the man who can do the average thing when everyone else around him is losing his mind.” —Napoleon

 + "Too old am I to be content with play; Too young to be untroubled by desire."
 Goethe's Faust.

 + The days are long but the decades are short - Sam Altman